Workflow: Visium HD cell-level

 #> [1] 14 18 19 19 22 23

-The spot labels are saved in the colData() as spot_class.
-This provides a quick quality check: a majority of singlet classifications at cell resolution is expected and supports the validity of the H&E-guided segmentation.
+The spot labels are stored in colData() as spot_class.
+This provides a quick quality check: observing a majority of singlet classifications at cellular resolution is expected and supports the validity of the H&E-guided segmentation.

 table(rctd_result_level1$spot_class)